-The Group's sources of revenue includes life insurance premium income and other financial businesses including subscription fees and management fees for products launched by the Group, platform fees for distribution of third-parties products, administration fee for employees stock ownership plan management services, brokerage commission income and corporate advisory fee income etc. For the Year, the Group's revenue amounted to HK\$7,763 million, representing an increase of 28% compared to that of HK\$6,044 million for the year 2019.
-The revenue included HK\$7,723 million premiums and fee income. representing an increase of 28% compared to that of HK\$6,016 million for the year 2019, and HK\$39 million of income from other financial services, representing an increase of 39% compared to that of HK\$28 million for the year 2019.
-The adjusted operating profit is approximately HK\$832 million, representing an increase of 16% compared to that of HK\$716 million for the year 2019.
-The Group's consolidated profit amounted to HK\$949 million, representing an increase of 54% compared to that of HK\$615 million for the year 2019.
-The net profit attributable to equity shareholders of the Company amounted to HK\$618 million. representing an increase of 141% compared to that of HK\$256 million for the year 2019.
-The improvement of the Group's results is mainly due to satisfactory performance of insurance business, the improvement in the operation of non-insurance businesses, and the significant increase in realised gains from equity investments.
+The Group's sources of revenue include life insurance premium income and other financial businesses including subscription fees and management fees for products launched by the Group, platform fees for distribution of third-parties products, administration fee for employees stock ownership plan management services and brokerage commission income etc. For the Year, the Group's revenue amounted to HK\$8,521 million, representing an increase of 10% compared to that of HK\$7,763 million for the year 2020.
+The revenue included HK\$8,479 million premiums and fee income, representing an increase of 10% compared to that of HK\$7,723 million for the year 2020, and HK\$43 million of income from other financial services, representing an increase of 10% compared to that of HK\$39 million for the year 2020.
+The adjusted operating profit was approximately HK\$818 million, representing an increase of 1% compared to that of HK\$813 million for the year 2020.
+The Group's consolidated profit amounted to HK\$793 million, representing a decrease of 16% compared to that of HK\$949 million for the year 2020.
+The net profit attributable to equity shareholders of the Company amounted to HK\$513 million, representing a decrease of 17% compared to that of HK\$618 million for the year 2020, mainly due to the impact of fair value change of derivative instruments used for hedging against USD to HKD exposure in relation to Hong Kong dollar insurance policy.
+Excluding the fair value change of derivative instruments, the Group's overall result would have been HK\$884 million, representing an increase of 5% compared to HK\$844 million for the year 2020.